nahuelcandia/mobile-app-maker/development.md

 * Jade offers tidinees to other developers and designers.
 When the user or another developers will rarely find basic nesting issues with HTML tags that often cause misalignments.

+####About paths in template files

+* Use relative paths in the templates in order to keep consistent with the final structure that the app will have inside phonegap

 ## Debugging